Editor’s note: This blog post was recently revised and includes updates from its original posting in September 2016.

 Adjustments in the dosing schedule

 There were two significant differences between that first study and the ones that followed.
-The vaccination regimen that was advanced to later-stage testing better fit within the standard immunization schedule for children in sub-Saharan Africa: three full doses of the vaccine were given according to a 0-, 1-, 2-month schedule.
+The vaccination regimen that was advanced to later-stage testing better fit within the standard immunization schedule for children in sub-Saharan Africa: three identical doses of the vaccine were given according to a 0-, 1-, 2-month schedule.

 In 2014, WRAIR repeated the study from 20 years ago with support from PATH’s Malaria Vaccine Initiative and GSK.
 In this small trial, one group of adults received three doses of RTS,S using the standard 0-, 1-, 2-month regimen, while another received the alternate regimen from the 1995 trial, which included a third, fractional dose given seven months after the first dose.